javieracevedo/chip-8-emulator/README.md

 ### Display

-The display is 64x32 pixels tall, although in this implementation, it's scaled to 640x360.
+The display is 64x32 pixels tall, although it's scaled to 640x360 in this implementation.
 Graphics are handled using the SDL wrapper for Python: Pygame.

 ### Stack

 The stack is used to store return addresses when subroutines are called.
 Modern implementations do not have the 12-level nesting limitation of older versions.
-In this implementation I'm using an array outside of the vm's memory.
+In this implementation, I use an array outside the VM's memory.

 ### Opcode table